 “My words to those who are afraid of coming out here is that new is not a bad thing.
-Once you feel the vibe and feel what we are doing, I think anybody who is dedicated and has great time playing will be ready for the season,” Carothers said.
+Once you feel the vibe and feel what we are doing, I think anybody who is dedicated and has great time playing will be ready for the season,” said Carothers.

 Although the season has not been going on for too long, his team already has nothing but positive things to say about his coaching tactics.

 “He is watching weight room films to see if we are getting our reps in.
-He is also recording practices now so we can watch ourselves practice and see what we can improve on,” junior Gabrielle Brewer said.
+He is also recording practices now so we can watch ourselves practice and see what we can improve on,” said junior Gabrielle Brewer.

 Carothers has a bright attitude towards his team and makes an effort to assemble a healthy dynamic with all of the girls.

 “He is very involved with us, he will see us throughout the school day and make sure we are having a good day and makes sure everything is going well,” said Brewer.

 Carothers wants to make sure that anybody who wants to play basketball does not hesitate to come in and get involved with the team.
 He welcomes those who are on the fence to come in and watch practices and open gyms and encourages anybody who wants to be involved with the team to try and find a way to do so.
 Currently, the team is looking for managers, along with boys who do not play a winter sport to go in and practice with the girls.